 Leawood previously held a Class 3 rating before a comprehensive re-evaluation in November of 2015.
 ISO evaluates approximately 48,000 fire departments or fire districts across the United States.
 Of those, only 178 currently have a Class 1 rating.
 There are currently only 6 cities with a Class 1 ratings in Kansas.
 The Leawood Fire Department, an accredited department by the Commission on Fire Accreditation International (CFAI), has joined an elite group of only 40 departments nationwide to hold both a Class 1 ISO rating and international fire service accreditation.
 The National fire Protection Association currently recognizes 29, 980 fire departments in the United States.

-The hearing took place after a four-person peer review team completed a four day, comprehensive, on-site assessment in May.
+The hearing took place after a four-person peer review team completed a four day, comprehensive, on-site assessment in September.
 The peer review team remotely audited LFD accreditation documents including the Strategic Plan, Standards of Cover, and Self-Assessment manual before even coming on site.
 Once in the local area, all areas of the LFD including supporting infrastructure was verified and validated against industry best practices.
-All told, it took the Leawood Fire Department approximately three years to prepare and complete the initial process.
 The Department now has to complete annual compliance reports every year and repeat the entire process every five years, showing consistent growth and improvement to remain accredited.

-Currently, there are only 217 accredited fire departments in the world under the CFAI model.
-Seven of those are in Kansas with four in Johnson County.
+Currently, there are only 281 accredited fire departments in the world under the CFAI model.
+Five of those can be found in Johnson County.

 The Honor Guard was implemented in 2005 as a means of portraying the pride and professionalism of the Leawood Fire Department.
 The mission of the Honor Guard is to represent the Fire Department at local and regional events as directed by the Fire Chief.
 The Honor Guard is dedicated to honoring past & present Leawood firefighters and their families, as well as fallen firefighters across the nation.
 Typically, three to seven members participate in an event.
 While relatively new, the Honor Guard has served at a variety of events such as formal presentations, opening ceremonies, parades, and unfortunately, funerals for fallen firefighters.